jaredkrinke/sic1/sic1-assembly.md

 ```

 The third instruction is an example of self-modifying code because it actually modifies the first instruction.
 Specifically, it increments the first instruction's second address (`@loop+1`).
 This causes the *next* loop iteration's first instruction to read the *next* byte of memory (0, 1, 2, 3, ...).

+The program above used a label with an offset, but it could have just as easily been written using an inline label (e.g. defining a *new* label, `subleq @tmp, @source:0`, and referring to `@source` instead of `@loop+1`).
+Both approaches compile down to the same sequence of bytes.

 Note: When running a program in the SIC-1 Development Environment, the original (unmodified) source code is always shown.
 If the program modifies itself, the changes are reflected in the memory table in the top right, but *not* in the source code viewer.